kuchuk-borom-debbarma/GitGrove/docs/FULL_DOCUMENTATION.md

 **Errors:**
 - "not a git repository" - Not in Git repo
 - "not a valid GitGrove repo branch" - On wrong branch
-- "failed to load repo metadata" - System branch issue
+- "failed to load repo metadata" - Internal branch issue

 ---